awsdocs/amazon-s3-developer-guide/doc_source/access-policy-alternatives-guidelines.md

-# Guidelines for Using the Available Access Policy Options<a name="access-policy-alternatives-guidelines"></a>
+# Guidelines for using the available access policy options<a name="access-policy-alternatives-guidelines"></a>

-Amazon S3 supports resource\-based policies and user policies to manage access to your Amazon S3 resources \(see [Managing Access to Resources](access-control-overview.md#access-control-resources-manage-permissions-basics)\)\.
+Amazon S3 supports resource\-based policies and user policies to manage access to your Amazon S3 resources \(see [Managing access to resources](access-control-overview.md#access-control-resources-manage-permissions-basics)\)\.
 Resource\-based policies include bucket policies, bucket ACLs, and object ACLs\.
 This section describes specific scenarios for using resource\-based access policies to manage access to your Amazon S3 resources\.

-## When to Use an ACL\-based Access Policy \(Bucket and Object ACLs\)<a name="when-to-use-acl"></a>
+## When to use an ACL\-based access policy \(bucket and object ACLs\)<a name="when-to-use-acl"></a>

 Both buckets and objects have associated ACLs that you can use to grant permissions\.
 The following sections describe scenarios for using object ACLs and bucket ACLs\.

-### When to Use an Object ACL<a name="when-to-use-object-acl"></a>
+### When to use an object ACL<a name="when-to-use-object-acl"></a>

 In addition to an object ACL, there are other ways an object owner can manage object permissions\.
 For example:
 + If the AWS account that owns the object also owns the bucket, then it can write a bucket policy to manage the object permissions\.